- UGANDA NATIONAL PARKS

-Semuliki national park (220 km2) gazetted in October 1993, is now of Uganda’s newest national parks.
+Semuliki National Park is 220 square kilometers and was gazetted in October 1993, The Park lies in the isolated Bundibugyo district, beyond the Ruwenzori Mountain on the floor of Semuliki section of the Albertine Rift Valley.
+Semuliki National park is an eastern extension of the vast Ituri forest and forms part of the climatic upheavals of the Pleistocene; this is one of the richest areas for both flora and fauna in Africa.
+(Especially for birds).
+The geographical coordinates are 0 44’ – 0 53’ North – 29 57 – 30 11’East.
+To the southeast are the Ruwenzori Mountains, to the west is Democratic Repulic of Congo and to the north Lake Albert.
 The park occupies a flat to gently undulating landform ranging from 670 760 meters above sea level.
-As all streams and rivers from the surrounding areas era flooded drian into the park plus the poor drainage and topography, many areas are flooded during the rainy season.
+As all streams and rivers from the surrounding areas due to flooded drain into the park plus the poor drainage and topography, many areas are flooded during the rainy season.
 The average annual rainfall is 1250mm with peaks from March to May and September and December.
 The temperature varies from 18 c 30 c with relatively small daily variations.

 The local people